TRI-ML/binomial_cis/joss/paper.md

 # Statement of Need

 Constructing confidence intervals for an unknown probability success given samples of successes and failures is one of the most fundamental problems in statistical inference.
+Confidence intervals for success probabilities are used in many disciplines including medicine[@altman2013statistics], astronomy[@cameron2011estimation], and robotics[@vincent2024generalizable].
 Research into this question dates back at least to the 1930s with the work of Clopper and Pearson [@clopper_pearson].
 A foundational result for constructing binomial confidence intervals of minimal width was given by [@eudey1949] and is formalized in [@lehmann_textbook].
 We refer to these intervals as *optimal binomial confidence intervals* and they have the property of being uniformly most accurate (UMA) and uniformly most accurate unbiased (UMAU).